 Prerequisite(s): MATH 223, 250; CMPT 140; or equivalent.
 (4-0 or 4-0) CMPT 334 Principles of Operating Systems (3 sem. hrs.)
 Operating system and control software at a low level, memory management, processor management, storage management, and system architecture are among the topics considered.
 NB: Not offered every year.
 See department chair.

 Prerequisite(s): CMPT 150 and 231.
 (3-0-3 or 3-0-3) CMPT 339 Introduction to Database Management Systems (3 sem. hrs.)
 An introduction to database management systems, overviewing issues related to the design, organization, and management of databases.
 Topics include logical database design, entity relationship (ER) models, and formal relational query languages such as the Structured Query Language (SQL).
 NB: Not offered every year.
 See department chair.

 Prerequisite(s): CMPT 166, 231.
 (3-2 or 3-2) CMPT 340 Discrete Structures and Computing (3 sem. hrs.)
 This is a second course in the topics of pure mathematics, particularly those most commonly used in the study of computing science and related applications.
 It includes proof techniques, models of computation, formal languages, analysis of algorithms, trees and advanced general graph theory with applications, finite state and automata theory, encryption, and an elementary introduction to mathematical structures such as groups, rings, and fields.
 NB: Not offered every year.
 See department chair.
-Cross-listed: MATH 340.

 Prerequisite(s): CMPT 150 or MATH 150.
 (0-0; 3-0) CMPT 360 Comparative Programming Languages (3 sem. hrs.)
 The history, development, and design principles for programming notations.
 The design and internal operations of the major notational categories are examined in detail.
 Students are expected to become proficient in at least four languages they have not previously learned, typically chosen from historical, modern working, and cutting edge languages and from among such (non-exclusive) categories as Algol-descended, functional, scripting, Web-based, modular, application-specific, visual, and object oriented.
 They will also learn how to select appropriate programming notations for a given project.
 Programming will be undertaken in at least three OS environments.
 NB: Not offered every year.
 See department chair.

 Prerequisite(s): CMPT 140, 166 and 231.
 (3-0-3 or 3-0-3) CMPT 370 Computer Graphics (3 sem. hrs.)
 This course introduces the fundamentals of computer graphics and principles of raster image generation.
 Topics include: graphics primitives, coordinate systems, transformations, rendering techniques, and geometric modelling.
 NB: Not offered every year.
 See department chair.
 Prerequisite(s): CMPT 150, 166, 231; MATH 250.
 (3-3 or 3-3) CMPT 380 Artificial Intelligence (3 sem. hrs.)
 Artificial Intelligence: knowledge representation, logic programming, knowledge inference.
-Application domains within the dicisipline of Artificial Intelligence include logical and probabilistic reasoning, natural language understanding, vision and expert systems.
+Application domains within the discipline of Artificial Intelligence include logical and probabilistic reasoning, natural language understanding, vision and expert systems.
 NB: Not offered every year.
 See Department Chair.
-Prerequisite(s): CMPT 150, 166, 231 CMPT 385 Introduction to Software Engineering (3 sem. hrs.)
-An introduction to the theory of designing and carrying out large software projects.
-All stages of the software engineering cycle, including requirement analysis, design, implementation, testing, and maintenance will be examined.
-The student will complete a semester-long team based project.
-NB: Not offered every year.
-See department chair.
-Prerequisite(s): CMPT 150, 166, and 231.
-(3-3; 0-0) CMPT 386 Software Engineering II (3 sem. hrs.)
-This course will study advanced techniques, tools, and standards in software engineering.
-The student will complete a semester-long team based project.
-NB: Not offered every year.